keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

   * **function** -- Code to be executed, expressed as a [Deno](https://deno.land/) script.
     Refer to [function runtime](https://github.com/keptn/lifecycle-toolkit/tree/main/functions-runtime)
-    for more information about the runtime.
+    for more information about this runner.

     The `function` can be defined as one of the following: